Switching between File-Based (WIM) and Block-Based Imaging in Winclone 6 (or later)

-Winclone 6 can clone and restore in 2 different modes: file-based (WIM) or block-based.
+Winclone 6 (or later) can clone and restore in 2 different modes: file-based (WIM) or block-based.
 The differences are covered in the kbase article here.
-By default, Winclone 6 creates images using file-based imaging.
-If there are issues with the meta-data on a file (such as corrupt permissions, date, etc), Winclone may fail to complete the clone.
-Switching to block-based imaging may allow you to make a success clone since block-based imaging does not read individual files, but only filesystem blocks.
-Block-based imaging does not allow you to migrate between SSDs that have different blocks sizes, but if that is not a concern, switching to block-based imaging may resolve the issue.
+By default, Winclone creates images using file-based imaging.
+If there are issues with the meta-data on a file (such as corrupt permissions, date, etc.), Winclone may fail to complete the clone.
+Switching to block-based imaging may allow you to make a successful clone, since block-based imaging does not read individual files, but instead only filesystem blocks.
+Block-based imaging does not allow you to migrate between SSDs that have different blocks sizes; if that is not a concern, switching to block-based imaging may resolve the issue.

-To switch between WIM and block based imaging, open Preferences in Winclone 6 under the Winclone 6 menu, and select the checkbox as shown below:
+To switch between WIM and block-based imaging, open Preferences in Winclone under the Winclone in the menu bar Then, select the checkbox as shown below:

-When Winclone 6 restores an image, it automatically detects if the image was created in block-based or file-based (WIM) and this setting does not affect restore.
+When Winclone restores an image, it automatically detects if the image was created in a block-based or file-based (WIM) format; this setting does not affect restore.

 To tell if an image was created file-based versus block-based, do the following:

 If you see a Windows.wim file in the image, it is a WIM (or file-based) image.
-If you see a boot.img.gz file then the image is block-based.
+If you see a boot.img.gz file, the image is block-based.